danmunteanu/MEMPHIS_NOW/README.md

 Visually rename your mp3 files.

-WARNING: *Use at your own risk*.
-I haven't taken the time to test all memory allocation issues, and there are some.

-I'm planning to use smart pointers in the near future.
+**WARNING:** *Use at your own risk*.

+I haven't taken the time to test all memory allocation issues, and there are quite some.
+That's because I'm using raw pointers.
+There, I've said it.
+Yes, I know there are smart pointers and I am planning on refactoring the app and use them.

+But until then, use at your own risk.

 <img src="assets/MemphisNow.png" alt="Memphis Now (C++)" style="max-width: 640px;">